BadrrElGhazaoui/Moon-Discoveries/aboutme.md

 ---
 layout: page
 title: About me
+description: "Badr El Ghazaoui is a Moroccan blogger and cybersecurity enthusiast from Casablanca.
+Writer behind Moon Discoveries."
 subtitle: Like owning a house makes you feel secure, I own this corner of the Internet.
 share-img:
 ---